 Gender difference

-Researchers have found that women have a higher likelihood of developing a fearful avoidant attachment pattern than men7.
+Researchers have found that women are more likely to develop a fearful avoidant attachment pattern than men7.

 High levels of avoidance